cocotb/cocotb/docs/source/glossary.rst

       or turn them into a :term:`task`, which can be run concurrently.
       See also the :term:`Python glossary <python:coroutine>`.

+   task
+      A :term:`coroutine` that can be run concurren to other tasks.

+   trigger
+      An :term:`awaitable` object which when :keyword:`awaited <await>` will block the current :term:`task` until its condition is met.
+      For example, a :class:`RisingEdge(dut.clk) <cocotb.triggers.RisingEdge>` trigger will block until the next rising edge of the ``dut.clk`` signal.

    DUT
       Design under Test